Emotion in Paintings - What Does That Mean?

 How do we know if a painting holds emotion?

-In my view, it is not by analysing how a painting was made—the colours, the forms, or the brushwork.
-Emotion is revealed when a painting connects with the viewer.
-If it holds attention for reasons beyond technique, then it carries emotion.
-The viewer is not concerned with the transparency of a watercolour or the accuracy of perspective; they are absorbed because the work has stirred something personal and felt.
+In my view, it is not by analysing how a painting was made—the colours, the forms, or the brushwork- it is why the artist painted it - what was the feeling they wanted to express?
+When you connect with a painting linger a while and ask yourself why you are interested, emotion is revealed when a painting connects with the viewer, it goes way beyond description.
+If it holds attention for reasons beyond technique or description then it carries emotion.
+The viewer is not concerned with the transparency of a watercolour, the car, barn or street scene may entertain for a short while but a lasting connection is when they are absorbed - the work has stirred something personal and felt.
+That is an emotion and it stirs on each observation.

 From realism to abstraction, all art can move us